Lihat Artikel Lainnya

 Inventory Purchases

-Ensure efficient procurement costs, manage purchase requests across multiple branches, seamlessly place orders with multiple suppliers and get the best deals with the best purchasing system.
-Moreover, if you’re interested in implementing purchasing system, you can download the pricing scheme calculations first.
+Ensure efficient procurement costs, manage purchase requests across multiple branches, seamlessly place orders with multiple suppliers, and get the best deals with the best purchasing system.
+Moreover, if you’re interested in implementing a purchasing system, you can download the pricing scheme calculations first.

 download skema harga software erp